rodneylab/gatsby-theme-climate/README.md

 Features:
 - Optimised for Gatsby 3 - using File Route API, new Gatsby 3 Image Plugin
 - 100% score of Lighthouse accessibility
-- No accessibility warning on axe check
+- Axe clean &mdash; no accessibility warnings on running axe tool
 - High lighthouse speed scores
 - A or higher security rating for headers from securityheaders.com
 - Correct use of semantic HTML (only one `<h1>` per page, sections and posts use `<section>` and `<article>` correctly etc.).